Two Killed As Soldiers Block Mourners From Ethiopian Singers Funeral - UrduPoint

 "Choosing the first is to willingly aid them in our demise." - Addis violence - The streets of Addis were relatively calm Thursday, though traffic was sparse and many shops remained closed.

-Officials have not provided casualty figures for the capital, though the US embassy said in a security advisory late Wednesday that eight people had been killed there, including two Ethiopian Federal Police officers.

-"Looting of shops and residence areas has worsened", the advisory said, noting that three banks had been robbed and four fuel service stations burned.
+"Looting of shops and residence areas has worsened", the US embassy in Addis said in a security advisory, noting that three banks had been robbed and four fuel service stations burned.

 Outside St Paul's Hospital on Thursday, 24-year-old Fikadu Kebebe, an Oromo, waited to retrieve the body of his younger brother, Getu Kebebe, who he said had been shot by security forces Wednesday.